digao-dalpiaz/DzHTMLText/README.md

 `AutoHeight: Boolean` = Auto set height of control when Text property changed

 `AutoWidth: Boolean` = Auto set width of control when Text property changed.
-If you are using AutoWidth, the text never wraps to a new line unless a line break is specifyed at text or there is a value specifyed in MaxWidth property.
+If you are using AutoWidth, the text never wraps to a new line unless a line break is specified at text or there is a value specified in MaxWidth property.

 `AutoOpenLink: Boolean` = Open links automatically on click over, without set event OnLinkClick.
 This property calls ShellExecute method.

-`Color: TColor` = Backgroud color of control
+`Color: TColor` = Background color of control

 `Font: TFont` = Determines the base font.
-When no tag is specifyed on text, this base font is used.
+When no tag is specified on text, this base font is used.

 `Lines: Integer` = Returns the total lines of text, according to the bounds of control.
 This property is read-only.